Network Working Group P. Hoschka Request for Comments: 4536 W3C Category: Informational May 2006

 Same as encoding considerations of application/xml in RFC 3023

-Security considerations: See Section 6, "Security Considerations", of
+Security considerations: See Section 6, "Security Considerations", of this document.

 Interoperability considerations: